noel-archive/orchid/README.md

 ```

 ## Serialization
-Orchid allows you to serialize your own data without doing it yourself every time you make a request.
+**orchid** allows you to serialize your own data without doing it yourself every time you make a request.
 Currently, this is only limited
 to `Response.body()`.

 An example on building a XML serializer would look like this: